vleong1/NLP-Reddit-Classification/README.md

 |**title**|*object*|nutrition_subs / keto_subs CSV|Title of subreddit submission post|

 ### Conclusion
-The best performing model was **Logistic Regression, used with CountVectorizer**.
+The best performing model was **Logistic Regression, used with TF-IDF Vectorizer**.
 This model can classify the subreddit of Submission posts with 91% accuracy, exceeding our baseline accuracy score of 55%.
 The parameters that performed best for this model included English stop_words, with additional irrelevant custom stop words (e.g. "'ve", "really", "just"), max_features of 1000, and an ngram_range of (1,2).
 Compared to the other models that were tested, this model had the highest True Negatives and the lowest False positives.
 Additionally, the lowest False positives led to the highest precision scores amongst the models tested.
 This model also had the highest f1-score.

 The top 5 words within a selftext that best distinguished r/Nutrition submission posts included 'eat', 'food', 'protein', 'fat', 'calorie'.
 The top 5 words within a selftext that best distinguised r/Keto Submission posts include 'keto', 'eat', 'weight', 'carb', 'start'.
 Despite 'eat' and 'diet' being present in both subreddits, majority of the top words from the combined datafram of r/Nutrition and r/Keto derived from r/Keto, as that subreddit had almost twice as many top 10 common words, compared to r/Nutrition.